Rio Carnival Without Sambadrome Tickets: What to Do Instead

 Monobloco is one of the most traditional and beloved Carnival bands in Rio.

 During Carnival season, they perform at Fundição Progresso, in Lapa, offering a structured indoor version of bloco energy.
 Expect brass, percussion, and a crowd that knows every chorus by heart.
-In 2026, there are two key dates to note:

 You can check details and purchase tickets directly on Fundição Progresso’s official website.